What Does Salt Do in Pizza Dough?

 This makes the dough able to keep its shape during a long leave.
 A stronger will also make more air bubbles and give you a soft, open crumb.
 Ultimately, the decision is yours, but the pizza dough will not taste or perform the same without salt.

 Does Salt Kill Yeast in Pizza Dough?

 Salt slows down the yeast and can kill the yeast altogether.
-You don’t want the yeast to work too fast because you won’t get as much flavor out of it.
+You don’t want the yeast to work too fast because it won’t get as much flavor.